 A course to build and enhance students' writing skills when preparing lab reports, scientific articles and other professional communications.
 Prerequisite(s): CHEM 596 (may be taken concurrently) or permission of instructor

-Recent Term(s) Offered: spring 2021; fall 2021; spring 2022; fall 2022; spring 2023; fall 2023
+Recent Term(s) Offered: spring 2022; fall 2022; spring 2023; fall 2024

-CHEM 596 Practicum Research Experience in Chemistry 1-10 Hours

-A student will work under the direction of a faculty advisor on a project proposed by the student or a project of mutual scientific interest.
+CHEM 596 Practicum Research Experience in Chemistry 1-10 Hours A student will work under the direction of a faculty advisor on a project proposed by the student or a project of mutual scientific interest.
 This research will lead to a thesis in chemistry.

-Recent Term(s) Offered: spring 2021; fall 2021; spring 2022; fall 2022; spring 2023; fall 2023
+Recent Term(s) Offered: spring 2022; fall 2022; spring 2023; fall 2024